yazidrahimi7/yazidrahimi7/README.md

 ## HELLO!

-I am Muhammad **Yazid** 🐱‍👤, a web developer based in Malaysia.
+I am Muhammad **Yazid** 🐱‍👤, a Web Developer based in Malaysia.
 I'm really passionate about coding and I really enjoy design and build user interfaces.
 Besides coding, I love to play video games and one of my favourite is Dota 2, and I also love listening to music.

 **Frontend:** HTML, CSS, SASS, JavaScript, Vue JS